rellermeyer/TUD-DistributedSystems/README.md

 ## Design

+Our [original design](#Original-Design) is explained below, and was meant to be built with Apache Flink, however we soon realized that there was no easy way to replace the default scheduler inside of Flink.
+Therefore, we decided to implmenet our own scheduler, which resulted in a slightly [adapted design](#Adapted-Design) explained below.

+### Original Design

 The design is based on expanding Apache Flink [[1]](#1) with parts of the optimizations presented in WASP [[2]](#2).
 A visual representation of the full WASP implementation is depicted in [Figure 1](#FigDesign), with components that we are implementing in green, components that we are simulating in yellow, and components that we are not implementing as red.

 The main component of our implementation is the Scheduler.
 The WASP paper does not describe a method to distribute the tasks among the nodes, but it does provide an instance of an Integer Linear Program problem.
 Solving said problem gives a result of how many tasks to run on every data center (node), depending on the current state of the system (bandwidths, latencies, available computation slots).
 Our Scheduler will schedule the tasks based on this result.
 We will use the Gurobi Optimization Tool [[3]](#3) to solve the ILP problem.